-Note: This curriculum reflects priorities of the university's Vision, Values, Mission, and Goals, as well as the Impact 2025 strategic plan.
-It aligns with AAC&U manifestos about general education.
+Note: This curriculum reflects priorities of the university's Vision, Values, Mission, and Goals.
+It is consistent with the Impact 2025 strategic plan.
+It is based on a format that has worked at DU in the past, for both faculty and students.
+It aligns with current AAC&U manifestos about what's needed in general education going forward.
 It addresses workforce needs identified by AAC&U surveys of executives and hiring managers.
-In fact, the notion of "Conversancies" dovetails with the increasing importance, to employers, of oral communication as a desired skill (see Fulfilling the American Dream: Liberal Education and the Future of Work).
-If desired, the three very general Conversancy categories described above can be given greater specificity akin to the old University Requirements' specification of the high end Core themes of Identity, Community, and Change.
-For example, themes like Urbanization, Citizenship, and Pluralism would work as alternatives and accommodate research and teaching interests known to exist across the liberal arts and sciences and the professional schools.
-They would easily invite participation from STEM and natural sciences faculty.
-If in doubt, special incentives and/or faculty development opportunities could be created to boost participation from the sciences, engineering, and professional schools.
-Participation of science and engineering faculty means that a fair number of non-science majors will pick up another 4 credits of science education, and conceivably even more credits, at the Conversancies level.
-Graduate students employed in the sciences continue their GTAs at the Conversancies level.
+In fact, the notion of "Conversancies" dovetails with the increasing importance to employers of oral communication as a desired skill (see Fulfilling the American Dream: Liberal Education and the Future of Work, AAC&U, 2018).
+If desired by faculty, the three very general Conversancy categories described above can be given greater specificity akin to the old University Requirements' specification of the high end Core themes of Identity, Community, and Change.
+For example, themes like Sustainability, Globalization, Urbanization, Technoethics, Citizenship, Pluralism, and any number of others would work as alternatives and accommodate research and teaching interests known to exist across the arts, humanities, sciences, and professional schools.
+Themes are possible that would easily invite participation from STEM and natural sciences faculty.
+If necessary, special incentives and/or faculty development opportunities could be created to boost participation from the sciences, engineering, and professional schools.
+Participation of science, engineering, and computer science faculty means that a fair number of non-science majors will gain another 4 credits of science education, and conceivably even more credits, at the Conversancies level.
+Graduate students employed in the sciences continue their GTAs at the Conversancies level, regardless of class size.